sesvete/blackjack_firebase_fork/README.md

 login into an existing account if we don't have an account, we can create a new one through the new user activity

+recycler view

 constraint layout

 ## New user activity

 responsible for creating new accounts

-The purpose ofe the first two activities ist to have an excuse to use an database, therefore we don not bother with account security
+The purpose of the first two activities is to have an excuse to use an database

 constraint layout